manuxi/SuluNewsBundle/README.md

 - Events for displaying Activities
 - Search indexes
   - refresh whenever entity is changed
-  - distinct between normal and draft and more...
+  - distinct between published and draft and more...

 The news and their meta information is translatable.